-Today at JNC we welcomes another inductee into the 25 Year Club, one that launched exactly 25 years ago, on September 14, 1989.
+Today at JNC we welcomes another inductee into the 25 Year Club, one that launched exactly 25 years ago, on September 14, 1990.
 Yes, it’s a car, it’s Japanese, and it’s beloved.
 But we’re going to go one step further and call it the Best Car Ever Made.
-Consider this proof: The 1990s produced the best cars of any decade in automotive history and the Honda NSX was the best car of the 90s.
+Consider this proof: The 1990s produced the best cars of any decade in automotive history; the Honda NSX was the best car of the 90s.
 Ergo, the NSX was the Best Car Ever Made, QED.

 Someday, centuries from now, when humanity has either destroyed itself, achieved the singularity or abandoned our home for the stars, archaeologists from a new species will emerge to examine all that we have achieved.
 The Pyramids.
 Culture.
 Democracy.
 The art of moving ourselves across land at great speed.